tanaymeh/depression-sentiment-prediction/README.md

 4. The File [Report.pdf](report.pdf) contains the final project report for the project.

 **Dependencies**

-To code present in this project, you have to have following libraries with their specified versions.
+To run the code present in this project, you have to have following libraries with their specified versions.
 ```
 numpy >= 1.15.4
 pandas >= 0.23.4